Everything PR News

 Digital subscription strength.
 Paid subscriber base, churn rates, ARPU.

 Category authority.
-Whether the publication covers a defined category credibly with depth AI engines treat as authoritative.
+Whether the publication covers a defined category credibly and with depth.

 Cross-citation pattern.
-Frequency of citation by other credible publications and by AI engine retrieval graphs.
+Frequency of citation by other credible publications and reference works.

-Archive retrieval.
-Whether the publication's back catalog of editorial content appears in AI engine retrieval for category-relevant queries.
+Archive depth.
+Whether the publication's back catalog continues to be referenced for category-relevant coverage.

 Reference cases